pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 ------------

 * Prefix increment operator - increments the current iterator then returns it as a reference
-* Should throw an out-of-range error if we're at the end of the list, ie current_node->next==nullptr
+* Should throw an out-of-range error if we're at the end of the list, ie iter==iter_end

 self_type operator++(int)
 ------------